lavary/laravel-menu/README.md

 ## Accessing Defined Items

-You can access defined items throughout your code using the below methods along with item's title in *camel case*:
+You can access defined items throughout your code using the methods described below.

+### Get Item by Title

+ along with item's title in *camel case*:

 ```php
 <?php